BrettMoxham/100-Days-of-Code/README.md

 Day 11: Worked on learning data cleaning.
 Case_when comes in handy here.
 Also learning the proper way to Google for answers to questions i may have.

 Day 12: Wasn't super motivated today.
 Was a long day at work.
 Still cracked open the laptop and gave it a go.
 Every day counts and having broken a streak before, i didn't want to do that again so soon.

+Day 13: Worked on my viz from yesterday, but went off in an entirely different direction that i had originally planned.
+Also found the gghighlight package and experimented with that!